fullmetalbrackets/blog/src/content/blog/styling-the-kbd-element.md

 ---
-title: "Styling the kbd element"
+title: 'Styling the kbd element'
 description: "I wanted to style my <kbd> element to look like a keyboard, and a google search took me to someone else's blog post that had a nice bit of code and invited others to steal it.
 So I did."
 pubDate: 2022-09-09
 updatedDate: 2026-01-17
-tags: ["web development"]
+tags: ['web development']
 related1: turn-static-website-into-pwa
 ---